jo-ruether/led_table/README.md

 ## Software architecture
-There are the different kind of classes making up the software as a whole.
-Each program part has its own function and (exluding the *Helpers*) each part can be (de-)activated separately. `main.py` starts up to three threads and creates the helper classes.
+There are different kinds of classes making up the software as a whole.
+Each program part has its own function and each part can be (de-)activated separately (excluding the *Helpers*). `main.py` starts up to three threads and creates the helper classes.

 ![Sotware architecture](./img/software_architecture.svg)

 ### Application
 The main thread executing the games has its entry point in `Menu.py`.
-Besides printing the game's icons the Menu class also starts all other games and then waits for their return.
+Besides printing the game's icons, the Menu class also starts all other games and then waits for their return.
 The application thread is mainly manipulating the output matrix.

 ### Helpers
 The *Helpers* are part of the `core` module and simply class instances passed to the threads.
 Note that there are no threads wrapping the *Helpers*.